moseskolleh/A-B-Testing-at-Globox/README.md

 ## Project Structure

-The project is structured into three stages, reflecting the sprints in our analysis process:
+The project is structured into three stages, reflecting the sprints in the analysis process:

 1. **Data Extraction**: SQL was used to extract and aggregate user data, then visualized the results in Tableau.
 2. **Data Analysis**: The A/B test results were analyzed using statistical methods in both spreadsheets and Python.